StackVista/stackstate-docs/configure/topology/debugging_topology_synchronization.md

 2. `sync.<Synchronization_name>.log` contains information about mapping, templates and merging.
 Here you will find:
   * Template/mapping function errors.
-  * Component types that do not have a mapping
+  * Component types that do not have a mapping.

 {% endtab %}
 {% endtabs %}